 RANDALL has innovation in our DNA.

 H. Lee Moffitt Cancer Center & Research Institute is a nonprofit cancer treatment and research center in Tampa, FL.
-Having a consistent temperature throughout the facility is critical for patients and the research.
-As part of the hospital’s expansion, RANDALL installed two 2,200-ton chillers and cooling towers with the addition to the structure.
-Our Mechanical team installed five MBTU Cleaver Brooks boilers and the associated piping and controls.
-Also included in this project was the expansion to the electric distributing gear and associated controls.
+In centers such as this one, maintaining a consistent, cold temperature throughout the facilities is crucial to the health of patients and sanitation purposes.
+As part of the hospital’s expansion, the RANDALL Mechanical team installed two 2,200-ton chillers and cooling towers in light of this temperature requirement.
+The team also installed five MBTU Cleaver-Brooks boilers and the associated piping and controls.

-Bay Pines Veteran’s Affairs (VA) Healthcare System is a level 1a tertiary care facility situated on 337 acres; co-located on campus with the VA Regional Office and a National Cemetery, providing health care to Veterans in west central and southwestern Florida.
-RANDALL was honored to take part in the expansion and renovation of this facility.
-This large project consisted of four phases and about 4,000 tons of cooling.
-To begin, our team relocated and installed a new underground steam, condenser and chill water supply with returns throughout the campus.
-A new warehouse and loading dock were constructed.
-The following phases were critical to the comfort and care of the VA patients.
+RANDALL has also had the pleasure of taking part in the expansion and renovation of the Bay Pines Veteran’s Affairs (VA) Healthcare System facility.
+The project consisted of a total of four phases and approximately 4,000 tons of cooling.
+To begin, the RANDALL team relocated and installed a new underground steam, condenser and chill water supply with returns throughout campus.
+Soon thereafter, a new warehouse and loading dock were constructed as well.
+Each of these phases and additions were absolutely critical to the efficiency of the facility.

-To supply half of the campus’ chilled water loop, a new central energy plant (CPE) was installed by the RANDALL team.
-A new five-story mental health hospital was constructed, with the mechanical room designed as the penthouse for the cooling and heating of the hospital.
-RANDALL successfully performed all construction of these project components while the hospital was occupied and operating.
-Each phase poised a unique challenge as shutdowns and tying into existing utilities were accomplished without disruption or interference of the patients and faculties daily tasks.
+To supply half of this chilled water loop, a CPE (Central Energy Plant) was installed by the team as well.
+A brand-new, five-story mental health hospital was constructed, with the mechanical room designed and functioning as the center of the cooling and heating systems.
+RANDALL successfully performed all construction of these projects while the facilities were operating and occupied.